How do I start racing in the Alfa Romeo Championship?

 Finally, you may have never raced before and the thought of it seems a bit overwhelming.
 Well, don’t worry, there are lots of ARCA members who will be able to offer help and advice to get you started.

-Before you are even able to enter a race meeting, you will need to get yourself an MSA National B grade licence.
-You may need some tuition to get you through this but here is what you need to do.
+However before you are even able to enter a race meeting, you will need to get yourself an MSA National B grade licence.
+MSV offer tracks days, tuition and race licence preparation.
+You may need some tuition to get you through this, but here is an overview of what you need to do.

 The Novice Race Drivers Scheme